Public Sex

 Overview

-Public and outdoor sexual interest refers to arousal linked to intimacy in non-private settings such as parks, beaches, vehicles, or semi-secluded spaces.
+Public sex, sometimes framed clinically as public and outdoor sexual interest, is a consensual attraction to sexual intimacy in non-private settings such as parks, beaches, vehicles, or semi-secluded spaces.
 For many people the draw is the novelty of the environment and the thrill of a small chance of discovery: a risk of being seen rather than an intent to be seen.
 That distinction separates it from clinical exhibitionism, where arousal centres on exposing oneself to non-consenting observers.
 This article covers how the interest was disentangled from disorder, how it is typically expressed, its psychology, and just how mainstream the fantasy turns out to be in survey data.

 History & origins